Economic Growth, Cycles and Policy

 Monetarism

-Early Monetarism started around 1920 when Irving Fisher applied the quantity theory of money as a tool for quantitative analysis of prices, inflation and interest rates.
+Early Monetarism started around 1920 Irving Fisher applied the quantity theory of money as a tool for quantitative analysis of prices, inflation and interest rates.
 The key concept behind is that the amount of money circulating in an economy is the primary driver of its health, inflation, and growth.

 The quantity equation is the central and formal definition of this model: